CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 #### <a id="show"></a>6.
 Showing the various filtered lists: `show`
 Format: show `[DAY]`/`[CATEGORY]`/`[IMPORTANCE]`/`[COMPLETENESS]` /`[EXPIRED]`

-The Show Command

-> * Navigates the various filtered lists according to day, category, importance, completeness and whether the task has expired
+You can navigate the various filtered lists according to day, category, importance, completeness and whether the task has expired
-> * acceptable input for
+> * Acceptable input for Show Command
 > * `DAY`: mon, monday, `CATEGORY`: dea, deadline, `IMPORTANCE`: gre, green, `COMPLETENESS`: com, inc
 > *  `EXPIRED`: exp,
 > * All show keywords are non-case sensitive, ie, `WED` is `wed`